hayimd/LAMM-Manuscript/Methods.md

 Constant \(s_0\) represents the probability that a post-synaptic conductance channel will be open, but we do not define different values for different target units.
 Model units also experience spike rate adaptation, which lowers the gain of the unit after a period of continuous activation.
 This is modeled as an additional current \cite{Benda2003}
 \[ \frac{\tau_a}{1+r\,\alpha_0\,\tau_a} \dot{a} = -a + \frac{r\,\alpha_0\,\tau_a}{1+r\,\alpha_0\,\tau_a}. \]
 A short-term memory network which uses synaptic linking must also have a mechanism for the weakening of those links.
-The form of plasticity employed in the model is based on a fast-activating but decaying bidirection potentiation \cite[ASTP]{Ericksson2010}, which
+The form of plasticity employed in the model is based on a fast-activating but decaying bidirection potentiation \cite[ASTP, ]{Erickson2010a}, which

 Model choices